tinypass/piano-sdk-for-ios/README.md

 Also you should configure your application as described here: https://developers.facebook.com/docs/swift/register-your-app#configuresettings

 ##### Passwordless Login in SDK
 These settings should be configured in Piano ID according to https://docs.piano.io/enabling-passwordless-checkout/.
-The current configuration is applied in mobile application without additional settings (edited)
+The current configuration is applied in mobile application without additional settings

 ##### PianoIDDelegate protocol
 ```swift